MediaArea/RAWcooked/Doc/Case_study.md

 - 8 threads
 - Ubuntu 18.04 LTS

-When encoding 2K RGB we generally reach between 3 and 10 frames per second (fps) from FFmpeg, 4K scans it's generally 1 fps or less.
+When encoding 2K RGB we generally reach between 3 and 10 frames per second (fps) from FFmpeg, 4K scans is generally 1 fps or less.
 These figures can be impacted by the quantity of parellel processes running at any one time.

 ---
 # Workflow